Consuming Calcium-rich foods in your daily routine helps to maintain different areas of your health, including your teeth.

 In addition to strengthening your bones and teeth, it is also important for your body’s blood vessels, muscles, and fluids.

-Moreover, it helps to keep the blood vessels and muscles function in a proper manner.
+Moreover, it helps to keep the blood vessels and muscles functioning in a proper manner.

 Women, in particular, are more prone to these diseases and are 3 times more likely to lose their teeth if they have osteoporosis.